22 Amazing Things to Do in Pennsylvania from Arts to Wilderness

 Although we’ve highlighted some of Pennsylvania’s incredible cities, art, and culture, the outdoor activities in the state are indeed out of this world.
 There are hundreds of waterfalls scattered throughout the various state parks.
 Hiking, hunting, and fishing are out of this world.

-The natural landscape of Pennsylvania changes throughout the state, with the rolling hills and valleys of Lancaster county leading into the foothills of coal country, which shift to the Poconos and Appalachian mountains.
+The natural landscape of Pennsylvania changes throughout the state, with the rolling hills and valleys of Lancaster County leading into the foothills of coal country, which shift to the Poconos and Appalachian Mountains.

-The middle of the state is filled with forests, and the Western edge of the state leads into the Ohio valley.
+The middle of the state is filled with forests, and the Western edge of the state leads into the Ohio Valley.
 Everyone has something to discover with such a vast array of geographic features.

 Plan Your Visit to Pennsylvania